 - It is common for the puncture site to be sore and tender for about 1 week.
 Tell your doctor if the pain gets worse. - You can go for easy walks unless your doctor has told you not to. - Avoid stair climbing for 24 hours.
-If you must climb stairs, climb them slowly. - Avoid kneeling or crouching for 3 days. - Resume sexual activity after 3 days. - Avoid lifting anything over 10 pounds (4.5 kilograms) for 1 week or until the site heals. - Avoid strenuous exercise, such as running, cycling or swimming, for 1 week. - You may drive after 2 days unless your cardiologist states otherwise. - Ask your doctor when you can go back to work.
-It will depend on many factors, including whether you have a physical job.
+If you must climb stairs, climb them slowly. - Avoid kneeling or crouching for 3 days. - Resume sexual activity after 3 days. - Avoid lifting anything over 10 pounds (4.5 kilograms) for 1 week or until the site heals. - Avoid strenuous exercise, such as running, cycling or swimming, for 1 week. - You may drive after 2 days unless you have had a recent heart attack or TAVI procedure.
+If so, ask your cardiologist (heart doctor) when you can drive. - Ask your doctor when you can go back to work.
+It will depend on if you have had a recent heart attack or if you have a physical job.

 If you had medication to calm you (sedation) during your procedure, you may be considered impaired for up to 24 hours after.

 You should not:

-- Make important decisions or sign documents - Work with machinery or do business - Travel alone by public transport e.g. bus, taxi - Drink alcohol, take sleeping pills or anti-anxiety medication - Be responsible for the care of another person e.g. baby, small child, person in poor health
+- Make important decisions or sign documents - Work with machinery or do business - Travel alone by public transport e.g. bus, taxi - Drink alcohol; take sleeping pills or anti-anxiety medication - Be responsible for the care of another person e.g. baby, small child, person in poor health